- Coronavirus Home

 - Trusted Information Resources

-Through two generous awards totaling $138,000 from the State of Oregon (Business Oregon), the City of Lake Oswego is offering grants to local businesses impacted by the COVID-19 pandemic.
+Through two generous awards totaling $138,000 from the State of Oregon (Business Oregon), the City of Lake Oswego continues to have some grant funding available for local businesses impacted by the COVID-19 pandemic.
 This is in addition to the $251,500 in grants the City has already awarded this year.

 Business Oregon Grants

 The program provides individual awards starting at $2,500.
 The state funds are intended to fill gaps left by other programs and are directed to adversely affected businesses with 25 or fewer employees.
 Businesses may use the proceeds for any business-related operating expenses.